diepvu1995/spring-on-the-web/README.md

 mvn install
 ```

-Update your Eclipse classpath if you intend to develope by Eclipse
+Update your Eclipse classpath if you intend to develope by Eclipse IDE
 ```
 mvn eclipse:eclipse
 ```